Sachsenring: History

 The first race was held on 26 May 1927 on an 8.618 km layout on public roads, running also through the village of Hohenstein-Ernstthal itself.
 It was dubbed "Sachsenring" in 1937.

 The East German motorcycle Grand Prix was held there from 1961 to 1972.
 The local two stroke MZ bikes of Zschopau were competitive during this time.
 The quickest lap was achieved by 15 time World Champion Giacomo Agostini on a MV Agusta with a 180 km/h average.
 After West German Dieter Braun won in 1971 and the East German fans sang the West German National Anthem in celebration (as is the case in sport, the winner's National Anthem is played after the event), the event was limited to East European entrants for political reasons.

 In 1990, with faster Western machinery now available, racing through the village became too dangerous with some fatalities (this can be compared with the Isle of Man TT).

 To accelerate redevelopment of eastern Germany in the new unified Germany, a 3.517 km short track berg corner was built in the 1990s to bring international motorsport to the eastern part of Germany.
 In 1996, IDM motorcycle racing and the ADAC Super Tourenwagen Cup resumed racing here.
 The DTM raced here in 2000, with Klaus Ludwig winning at age 51, but the DTM did not return after 2002, preferring international venues.
-DTM will return to Sachsenring in 2023 after its take-over by ADAC due to its preference of using national venues again.
+DTM returned to Sachsenring in 2023 after its take-over by ADAC due to its preference of using national venues again.

 Since 1998, the German motorcycle Grand Prix moved to the Sachsenring from Nürburgring.
 In recent years, the track has been made faster and longer again, with the length now being 3.671 km.
 Since 2007, the Sachsenring is part of the regular schedule of ADAC GT Masters.
 In 2011 the FIA GT1 World Championship held one of its race weekends at the Sachsenring.